jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the Contoso Sports League webpage, the message Order Completed displays.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image122.png "Contoso Sports League webpage")

->**Leader Note:** If the attendee is still experiencing CORS errors ensure the URLs to the Web App in Azure local host are exact
+>**Leader Note:** If the attendee is still experiencing CORS errors, ensure the URLs to the Web App in Azure local host are exact

 ## Exercise 2: Identity and Security